 COURSE PHILOSOPHY: This course can be described as a capstone course.
 It gives students a chance to use their mathematical abilities to explore a topic of their choosing.
 I recommend MAA Monthly or Mathematics Magazine or College Mathematics Journal as sources for interesting articles to explore.
 The group project provides a 'research' experience and as such has been designated as a course to fulfil the Arts degree (B.A.) research intensive course requirement.
+I hope the Mathematics is fun.
+The course asks for careful and precise presentations.
+This skill is one of the byproducts of a Mathematics education and is appreciated by employers.

 IN CLASS PRESENTATIONS: 10% There will be about 2 in class presentations by students.
-This will be done with the aid of beamer (Latex based package)
+This will be done with the aid of beamer (Latex based package) using Zoom if we are forced to be online.

-$\mathbf{ASSIGNMENTS}:$ 35% of grade.
+ASSIGNMENTS: 35% of grade.
 There will be a variety of assignments including one due the second class.